tmorrell/AuthorCarpentry/How-to-build-this-website.md

 ##Sharing your changes with the world

 If you want to include your changes in the main AuthorCarpentry repository from https://github.com/caltechlibrary/AuthorCarpentry, you can submit a pull request.
 Go to your personal github page https://github.com/*your_github_username*/AuthorCarpentry and click the "New Pull Request" button.
 You're requesting the changes to be put into in the base branch (the place you want the changes applied - in this case caltechlibrary) from the compare head branch (where the changes are - your personal repository).
 You'll see all the changed files in the boxes below.
 Write a title and description of the changes and click "Submit Pull Request".
-This request will be recorced and a library staff member can authorize the changes.
+This request will be recorded and a library staff member can authorize the changes.

 ---